Iberduero: Expansion

-Merge
+Merger

 In 1990, Iberduero and Hidroeléctrica Española (Hidrola, one of its main competitors) began negotiations aimed at a possible union of their interests, seeking an alliance that would balance the electricity market, which was 40% dominated by Endesa, the same percentage that would be reached by the merger of both companies.
 The final agreement was reached on May 1, 1991, and the system used was a takeover bid presented by Iberduero for the integration of both companies.
 At the time of the merger, Hidrola had 418,605,724 shares, and Iberduero had 508,526,934; the agreement stipulated that one Iberduero share would have the same value as one share of the new company, while 5 Hidrola shares would be equivalent to 4 Hidrola shares plus 250 pesetas.

 On December 12, 1992, the company resulting from the merger was legally incorporated, which would bear a name composed of those of the two previous companies: Iberdrola.
 This act also involved the absorption of the subsidiaries of both companies: Eléctrica de Langreo, Electra de Logroño, Vitoriana de Electricidad, Fuerzas Eléctricas de Navarra, Compañía Eléctrica del Urumea, Centrales Térmicas del Norte (Terminor) and Edificaciones Iberoamericanas.